inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

     be set to one other than Moscow) or local time (as it may be arbitrary), instead, it uses an external service as the source of truth.

+## Tests

+For the project there are unit tests that cover key functionalities of the web application.
+Tests ensure that:

+-   When index is queried, time is displayed.
+In particular, it is tested that in a response a second later time advances, but no more than by 2 seconds.

+-   Quering a URL other than index results in a 404 Not Found response.

+-   Requests on index with method other than GET result in a 405 Method Not Allowed response.

+Tests are implemented using best practices:

+-   A conventional project structure splitting source code and tests.

+-   Web app tests are implemented in accordance with suggestions from the framework's documentation.

+-   Tests cover behavior on both valid and errornous input.